Anaïs Nin

 All of these issues and more can be worked through in coaching, allowing women to reclaim voice, purpose, and presence.

-While both coaches and therapists help individuals improve their lives, therapists typically focus on looking back in time to address mental health issues and past traumas, while coaches focus on the future, helping individuals achieve their goals or become who they've always longed to be.
+While both coaches and therapists help individuals improve their lives, therapists typically focus on looking back in time to address mental health or family-of-origin issues and past traumas, while coaches focus on the future, helping individuals achieve their goals or become who they've always longed to be.

-If a coaching package seems like a big commitment, we can connect over a discovery call to help you decide what will best meet your needs at this stage.
-Smaller programs (such as my transition-to-retirement program) and one-off sessions are also available.
+Let's connect over a discovery call to help you decide what will best meet your needs at this stage.
+Book a complementary Next Chapter Discovery Call with me here.

 Confidentiality is of utmost importance in my coaching practice.
 As a professionally-certified coach, I adhere to the International Coach Federation's (ICF) Code of Ethics, which includes strict guidelines for maintaining client confidentiality.